 - Reasonable assurance must be received in writing, that the work will be performed in a professional and workman manner, as well as details of the work to be completed, and names of qualified contractors to be used.

-- Appropriate building permits and required licenses will be reviewed by the landlord.
+- Appropriate building permits and required licenses will be reviewed by the landlord where applicable.

-- Restoration, in certain circumstances where the modification would make the apartment less desirable to future residents, may require a deposit to be placed in an interest bearing account and will be used for necessary restoration costs, not including normal wear and tear and/or non-required restorations.
+- Restoration, in certain circumstances where the modification would make the apartment less desirable to future residents (in Landlord’s discretion), may require a deposit to be placed in a non-interest-bearing account and will be used for necessary restoration costs, not including normal wear and tear and/or non-required restorations.

 Carla Properties, Ltd. complies with all federal, state, and local Fair Housing laws.
 We do not discriminate in any aspect in the rental or management of our apartment communities on the basis of race, color, religion, sex, disability, familial status, national origin, marital status, sexual orientation including gender identity, source of income, domestic violence survivors or status as a member of any group protected by federal, state or local law.

 If your application has been denied and you believe that you qualify as a resident under the criteria set out above, you should do the following: Write to our Equal Opportunity Housing Manager ·